Exoticca Travel Stories

 Historically, this part of the African continent had been inhabited by various different indigenous communities such as San, Khoikhoi and eventually, after their expansion, the Bantu peoples.
 In fact, South Africa is home to some of the oldest evidence of the existence of mankind in the world, such as in the caves of Sterkfontein, sometimes referred to as the ‘Cradle of Humankind’ and an unmissable sight on a tour of South Africa.
 Before British involvement in South Africa, Dutch settlers had colonized parts of the country following their arrival in 1652.
 South Africa was valued, not only for its rich diamond and gold reserves but also for its important location on the trade route from Europe to Asia.
 British and Dutch, or Boer as they were known, colonialists clashed over territory resulting in the Anglo-Boer War of 1899, a major conflict resulting in huge losses for both sides.

 The British came out of the conflict favorably and eventually established the Union of South Africa in 1910.
 Although the white population was a minority, they had seized control over much of South Africa, sowing the seeds for the dark decades of apartheid in the later 20th-century.
 After the election of the National Party in 1948, apartheid was established.
 Both Dutch and English-speaking white minorities enjoyed the highest standards of living and full rights during this time, whilst the indigenous majority remained disadvantaged in all areas of life.
-Visitors that choose South Africa vacations are often curious to find out more about this part of South Africa’s history and to understand the lasting effects this had on today’s society.
+Visitors that choose South Africa holidays are often curious to find out more about this part of South Africa’s history and to understand the lasting effects this had on today’s society.